wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 		  }
 		  ```
 	- ### Notes
-		- If you want to show a message indicating a formal window, you can do it with `
+		- If you want to show a message indicating a formal window, you can do it with `input` (more info at )